Dependent measures in independent theories: Dependent Keisler measures

-We first revisit a useful dictionary of \cite{K-GC} that is used in the rest of the paper and can also be used in future work.
+We first revisit a useful dictionary (of well known facts which have been folklore for quite some time) that is used in the rest of the paper.
+In Fact~3.5 and Remark~3.6 of \cite{K-GC}, the proof of these facts, along with precise references to sources and their history, has been provided.
 For the definition of finitely satisfiable (definable, Borel definable) measures see Definition~7.16 of \cite{Simon}.

-\begin{Fact} Let $T$ be a complete theory, $M$ a model of $T$ and $\phi(x,y)$ a formula.
+\begin{Fact} Let $T$ be a complete theory, $A$ a small set and $\phi(x,y)$ a formula.

-(i)(Pillay) There is a correspondence between global $M$-finitely satisfiable $\phi$-types $p(x)$ and the functions in the pointwise closure of all functions $\phi(a,y):S_{\phi^*}(M)\to \{0,1\}$ for $a\in M$, where $\phi(a,q)=1$ if and only if $\phi(a,y)\in q$.
+(i)(Pillay \cite{Pillay}) There is a correspondence between global $A$-finitely satisfiable $\phi$-types $p(x)$ and the functions in the pointwise closure of all functions $\phi(a,y):S_{\phi^*}(A)\to \{0,1\}$ for $a\in A$, where $\phi(a,q)=1$ if and only if $\phi(a,y)\in q$.